cmu-hgc-mac/HGC_OGP_DB/README.md

 ```
 choose to update `ogp_tray_dir`, and enter the directory path where the tray files are located.

+For further instructions or materials on how to survey a tray or the formatting of the results, refer to [this section](#general-understanding-of-offset-calculations).

 ### Method 1: Run Python directly
 Clone the repository and install the required packages: